learn-co-students/sinatra-user-auth-v-000/README.md

     responds with a 200 status code
     renders the home page view, 'home.erb'
 ```
 * Start up your app by running `shotgun` in the terminal.
-Visit the home page at `localhost:9393` and you should see the following:
+Visit the home page at `localhost:9393` and you should see message that welcomes you to Hogwarts and shows you a link to sign up and a link to log in.

 * Let's look at the code behind this view.
 Open up that `app/views/home.rb` view and you should see the following